Sunshine in Raindrops

 © Ani Corné | From My Archives (November, 2009 - Florence)

-I spent twelve wonderful years in the beautiful Renaissance city of Florence, Italy.
+I spent eleven wonderful years in the beautiful Renaissance city of Florence, Italy.

 During those years, I had the opportunity to travel all over this incredible country so rich in culture and, moreover, with absolutely the kindest and most hospitable people I have ever met.
 Italy truly became my home.
 Had tragedy not struck with my father's unexpected death in 2012 and my very sick mother needing my help, I don't think I would have ever returned to the country of my birth.